-Considering a career as a freelance writer, but not quite sure if it’s for you?
+Considering a career as a freelance writer, but asking yourself why become a freelance writer?

-This post will highlight the various benefits of freelance writing for a living – by someone who’s actually doing it!
+This post will highlight the various benefits of freelance writing for a living by someone who’s actually doing and loving it!

-Granted, I’ve only been a full-time freelance writer for a little over a month, but I already never want to go back to a standard 9-5 job!
+Granted, I’ve only been a full-time freelance writer for a little over a month at the time of writing this, but I already never want to go back to a standard 9-5 job!

 If you’re meant to be freelance writing, and I’m sure others will agree with me here, it just feels… right.
 The gigs will come in faster than you think, the majority of your working days will be busy, and you’ll never ever question your choice to give up your office job and embrace a work-from-home life again.

-Here are 10 reasons why being a freelance writer is the best job in the world – but I might just be a little biased 😉
+Why become a freelance writer?
+Here are 10 reasons why being a freelance writer is the best job in the world – but I might be just a little biased 😉

 You are your own boss.

 Why become a freelance writer 101: You make your own rules.

 Gone are the days where you have a manager breathing down your neck because an important deadline is coming up thick and fast and you haven’t yet completed the work due to the sheer volume of it all.

 You can also kiss goodbye to bosses or colleagues who have belittled you, or misunderstood you, or were trying to put you down just because it made them feel that little bit better about themselves.
 You are now in charge of your own work schedule and, believe me, the power feels incredible.